UX Tips And Tricks For Marketing ManagersUX Design | 02th June 2017

 Stationery are core to any UX designer’s toolkit and it’s all for a good reason.
-Wireframing and sketching ideas allow us to collaborate across teams and gather feedback earlier.
+Wireframing and sketching ideas allows us to collaborate across teams and gather feedback earlier.
 The earlier we discover issues, the cheaper the changes are to make.

 Sketch your ideas

 From a UX designer to you as marketers; invest in pens, pencils and sticky notes.
-Then next email campaign you have, map out of a journey of devices, screens, pages etc. onto sticky notes.
+The next email campaign you have, map out the journey of devices, screens, pages etc. onto sticky notes.
 Get out those pencils to quickly sketch ideas.
 Cut up your pages into single elements that you’ve drawn so you can move them around.
 Each time you move your pieces of paper around, you have another variation which you may decide to use as a variation for an A/B test.